 Islamic religious values are greatly respected and showing any disrespect towards religious beliefs or practices is considered deeply offensive and very likely to result in a heavy fine and/or imprisonment.
 This includes the sharing of ‘disrespectful’ posts on social media or any promotion of atheism.

-If you’re an atheist, like we are, best to keep quiet.
+If you’re an atheist, you should keep quiet.

 Be Careful What You Write On Social media